Updating Results

 Fremantle

-Are you passionate about teaching and guiding secondary students through their formative teenage years?
-In that case, The University of Notre Dame Australia's Bachelor of Education (Secondary) degree is your ideal qualification.
+If you have a passion for sport and physical health and want to teach secondary students during their formative teenage years, The University of Notre Dame Australia's Bachelor of Health & Physical Education (Secondary) degree is ideal.

 Entry Requirements